charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 ### 4.1 Understanding the Data

+Before diving into data analysis or model building, it’s essential to understand our dataset.

+We have applied below exploratory steps to gain an understanding of the data's structure, the types of variables, and any issues that might need to be addressed

 * shape - structure of data (rows, columns)
 * head - reading the data (first 25 rows)
 * dtypes - data type of each column